TheSherlockHomie/100DaysOfCode-log/readme.md

 -   CS162 is 50% complete!
 Only 14 more lectures remain!
 Hoping to complete the course by the end of this month!
 -   The Course 1 of Stanford's Algorithms Specialisation is in the final week!
 Soon to be over!

+---

+### Day 81: July 15, 2020, Wednesday

+**Today's Progress**:

+-   Watched lecture 11 of CS162: Scheduling(fin) and Deadlock
+-   Continued Week 4 of Algorithms
+-   Coded up graphs in the form of an adjacency matrix _and_ adjacency list

+**What I learned:**

+-   Starvation vs deadlock
+-   Four requirements for deadlock: Mutual exclusion, Hold and wait, No preemption, Circular wait
+-   Detecting deadlocks
+-   Preventing deadlock
+-   Banker's algorithm to avoid deadlock
+-   Priority donation to solve priority inversion
+-   Graphs
+-   Representing graphs via adjacency matrix & adjacency list
+-   std::vector.resize() in c++, and creating 2d matrices using vectors
+-   std::search() in c++